If you currently have an FHA mortgage, you may be eligible for an FHA Streamline Refinance.

 - prepaid insurance

-must be paid by the borrower at the closing or credited by the loan officer (known as a no-cost FHA Streamline).
+are paid by the borrower at the closing or credited by the loan officer (known as a no-cost FHA Streamline).

 Remember, the FHA does not originate loans, it only insures them.
 Work with your mortgage broker to find a loan that is best suited for your financial and lifestyle needs